The Hidden Risks of Microsoft 365 Copilot: Protecting Your Data

 Static DLP chokes on Haitian Creole and 🎯 delimiters.

-Result: Mean time to detect in similar engagements has exceeded 6 hours, plenty of time for classified snippets to circle the globe twice.
+Result: Mean time to detect in similar engagements has exceeded six hours - plenty of time for classified snippets to circle the globe twice.

 The Network-Layer Countermove

 Place an inline proxy between users and Copilot.
-AI DataFireWall™ inspects every API call, Pseudonymises PII and sensitive data via a private LLM plug-in, and rehydrates on return, all in memory, no disk artefacts.
+AliasPath™ inspects every API call, pseudonymises PII and sensitive data via a private LLM plug-in, and rehydrates on return—all in memory, with no disk artefacts.

 Copilot boosts output, but a single invisible word can steer it off-road.
 Run these twelve prompts in your own sandbox this week.
 If data holds, celebrate.
-If not, book a 20-minute AI DataFireWall™ demo.
+If not, book a 20-minute AliasPath™ demo.
 We’ll sit inline, live, and stop every trick while you watch.

 Sleep or headlines—the choice is yours.